Sermon for 27th Sunday in Ordinary Time – Year C Homily

 Who am I?
 This is the question that we all start asking consciously right from the age of reason.
 But it has its beginnings perhaps even earlier, as infants when we are weaned and begin to walk, becoming independent and separate from the mother.
 This identity question becomes even more acute during adolescence at the threshold of becoming adults.
 I am not too sure what it could mean for the elderly.
 As I live through my 40’s I see certain serenity come over me as I ask myself: Who am I?
 The feeling about that question is unlike it was in my teens and twenties, and even in my thirties.

 In answering the question of ‘who am I’ we rely on the help of others.
-Basically we define ourselves […]
+Basically we define […]

 Sermon for 30th Sunday in Ordinary Time – Year B: Version 2

-30th Sunday in Ordinary Time – Year B
+Jesus Prayer posterEmail30th Sunday in Ordinary Time – Year B

 Jesus, Son of David, have pity on me (Mk 10: 47)